Have you ever noticed how Paul often warned Christians about the dangers of the law and those who preach it?

 5. You don’t think of yourself as righteous

 If you have not received the gift of righteousness, if you still think there are things you need to do before getting saved/blessed/whatever, then you are suffering from a full-blown case of “under lawism.”
-The gospel of grace reveals the gift of righteousness that comes from God (Rms 1:17).
+The gospel of grace reveals the gift of righteousness that comes from God (Rom 1:17).

-If you are a believer but still don’t think of yourself as righteous, train your mind to agree with God’s word: “God made Him who had no sin to be sin for us, so that in Him we might become the righteousness of God” (2 Cor 5:21).
+If you are a believer but you don’t think of yourself as righteous, train your mind to agree with God’s word: “God made him who had no sin to be sin for us, so that in him we might become the righteousness of God” (2 Cor 5:21).

 6. You don’t think of yourself as holy

-Then you’re in trouble because “without holiness no one will see the Lord” (Hebs 12:14).
-Dead religion defines holiness in terms of behavior, but this definition falls far short of the perfect holiness required by God.
+Manmade religion defines holiness in terms of moral behavior, but this definition falls far short of the perfect holiness required by God.
 Just as you cannot make yourself righteous, neither can you make yourself holy.
-But thank God for Jesus who is “our righteousness, holiness and redemption” (1 Co 1:30).
-It is by His sacrifice – not yours – that you have been sanctified (Hebs 10:10).
+But thank God for Jesus who is “our righteousness, holiness and redemption” (1 Cor 1:30).
+It is by his sacrifice that you have been sanctified (Heb 10:10).

 7. You think you have disappointed God

-Before you were born He knew everything you would ever say and do.
+Before you were born he knew everything you would ever say and do.
 He knew how long it would take you to come to the cross.
-He knew exactly how many times you would stumble.
+He knew how many times you would stumble.
 He knew in advance when you would run like a coward and act like a dullard.
 He even knows about all the mistakes you haven’t made yet.
-And He still loves you!
-Isn’t that wonderful?
+Knowing all this, he still loves you!
+Isn’t he wonderful?

 Under law it’s natural to think of our shortcomings and project them as disappointments onto our heavenly Father.
-But grace opens our eyes to a good God who loves us with an unfailing love (1 Cor 13:8) and who, knowing all our faults, chooses to remember them no more (Heb 8:12).
+But grace opens our eyes to a good God who loves us with an unfailing love (1 Cor 13:8).
+Surely he knows all our faults, yet he chooses to remember them no more (Heb 8:12).

-If you enjoy Escape to Reality, sign up to our email list and we’ll notify you about new articles as soon they come out.
+Want to walk in the power of God’s grace?
+Sign up to our email list and we’ll notify you about new articles as soon they come out.
 No spam, we promise.